open-dis/xmlpg/README.md

 * `mvn compile`: Compiles the XMLPG program itself
 * `dist`: default task, does most operations.

+## Running

+There is a sample script `runXmlpg.sh` that uses a compiled version of xmlpg to generate code for several languages.

 ## License

 XMLPG is released under the BSD license.
 See `LICENSE.md` for details.